lnthach/Mr-SEQL/README.md

 ## Description

-Mr-SEQL is a time series classification software which utilizes linear models and multiple symbolic representations of time series.
+Mr-SEQL is a time series classification software which utilizes linear models and multiple symbolic representations of time series to deliver an accurate and interpretable time series classifier.